 Think of being seated at a restaurant.
 When you enter, you say how many people are in your group, and the staff finds an empty table that would fit everyone and leads you there.
 If someone in your group comes late, they can ask where you have been seated to find you.

 Accessing data in the heap is slower because we have to follow a pointer to get there.
+Modern processors are faster if they jump around less in memory, not unlike a waiter taking all orders at each table instead of going to all tables and taking one order from each, as both accessing memory at random and moving to another table take time and effort.
 Allocating a large amount of space can also take time.

 When our code calls a function, the values passed into the function (including, potentially, pointers to data on the heap) and the function’s local variables get pushed onto the stack.
 When the function is over, those values get popped off the stack.

-Keeping track of what parts of code are using what data on the heap, minimizing the amount of duplicate data on the heap, and cleaning up unused data on the heap so that we don’t run out of space are all problems that ownership addresses.
+Keeping track of what parts of code are using what data on the heap, minimizing the amount of duplicate data on the heap, and cleaning up unused data on the heap so that we don’t run out of space - these are all problems that ownership addresses.
 Once you understand ownership, you won’t need to think about the stack and the heap very often, but knowing that managing heap data is why ownership exists can help explain why it works the way it does.

 PROD: END BOX